NetEase/pomelo-protocol/README.md

 + body -  real message content

 ###protocol.decode(message)
-decode meesage to message object
+decode string message to message object
 ####Arguments
 + message - the content should be decode